TSH34/TSH34/README.md

-- 👋 Hi, I’m @TSH34
+- 👋 Hi,
-- 👀 I’m interested in IOS Develpment, Game Develpment.
+- 👀 I’m interested in Swift, C#, game development.
 - 🌱 I’m currently learning Unity
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...